dragosmg/arrow_capstone_project/README.md

         binding and the original function (e.g. different default values, slight differences in implementation, etc.)
 -   **Steps**:
-    -   extend the classes of Arrow errors
+    -   expand the classification of Arrow errors
     -   update the behaviour: allow the printing of error messages when they do not contain `"not supported.*Arrow"`
 -   **Estimated duration**: 1-2 weeks